thirumurthis/Learnings/angular/Protractor_javascript_basics.md

 // passing the config file, make sure the config file exists in the path where the command is executed. .js extension is options.
 $ protractod config
 ```
+- Info: to update the IE driver ` > webdriver-manager update --ie`